ties/mariadb-encoding-maintenance/README.md

 You may have a database that uses legacy (e.g. `latin1`) collation.
 It may even contain some UTF-8 data.

+This script requires [uv](https://docs.astral.sh/uv/) to be installed to manage dependencies.

 ```
 uv run python convert_database.py [hostname] 3306 [username] [database]
 ```